~ A few Thought

 Jake had an incredible ability to sense the energy of everyone around him and adapt his personality to suit.
 He was the most fun loving dog you would ever meet.
 He absolutely loved Christmas and would go berserk when we started to get the boxes out from the attic each year.
 He loved decorating the tree.
 He would proudly wear his antlers and the light up Christmas collar the kids put on him and join in with every activity.
 Especially opening presents on Christmas day.

 He always had an incredible nature with the kids and was the most patient dog you ever met.
 He put up with sharing his rawhide bones and being poked, prodded and used as a pillow.
 He had the most joyful personality.
 He was always up for whatever you wanted to do and would let you know he was incredibly disappointed on the occasion he was not going to be included.
 I could never imagine what a great friend and partner he would turn out to be, especially with when I was coping with the move to New Zealand. then when the kids came along he was just as willing to love and accept them as he did me. we are all missing him so much still. but we will be eternally grateful for the friend you gave us.

 We did post the news of his passing–Click Here to read that and to see more photos.
 We feel the loss with you, as do so many readers.
 Thank you, for giving him such an excellent life.

 Posted on July 23, 2018, in Baby and the Weimaraner, Children and Weims, Grooming, Information and Education, Longevity, Previous Pup Update, Storm X Zeke, The Weimaraner and tagged Blue Male Weimaraner, Blue Weimaraner, Blue Weims, grieving over pet loss, Loss of a Weimaraner.
 Bookmark the permalink.
-Comments Off on Remembering.
+Leave a comment.